drivendataorg/wind-dependent-variables/2nd_Place/README.md

 ### Archive

-* archive.zip: it has weights and predictions of all first stage models trained on my local machine to generate the final submission.
+* archive.zip: pre-computed weights for all first stage models can be downloaded to the top level directory from s3://drivendata-competition-radiant-earth/2nd_place/

 ## Running